Elk Point Residential Fees,

 Visit our online payment facility and get that tax bill off your to-do list now.

-Property tax and assessment notices will be mailed at the end of May/beginning of June with a payment deadline of August 31st.
-Your Property Tax & Assessment bill covers the period from January 1 to December 31.
-A 12% penalty will be added September 1st on any current unpaid balances.
-On January 1st and 18% penalty will be added on all unpaid balances.
+Property tax and assessment notices will be mailed at the end of May/beginning of June for the period from January 1 to December 31.
+Taxes are due August 31.
+A 12% penalty will be applied on September 1st on any current unpaid balances.
+If taxes are not paid in full by December 31, an additional 18% penalty will be added on January 1 of the following year.

 If you do not receive your tax bill by the end of June, email us at [email protected] or call the Town Administration Office at (780) 724-3810. **Non-receipt of your property tax bill does not exempt you from penalty due to late payment.**

-If you wish to appeal your assessment, fill out the Assessment Review Board Complaint Form as per instructions on the back side of your notice and mail or drop off at the Town Office.
+If you wish to appeal your assessment, fill out the Assessment Review Board Complaint Form as per instructions on the back side of your notice and submit by mail or in-person to the Town Office.

 Terms & Conditions: